Table of Contents

 The history of billable weight

-Until 2015, carriers used a package’s actual weight and shipping distance to calculate its shipping costs.
+Until 2015, couriers used a package’s actual weight and shipping distance to calculate its shipping costs.

-After realizing this cost model didn’t make sense for lightweight packages that took up cargo space and reduced the carrier’s capacity, they transitioned to billable weight for shipments 16 ounces or greater.
+After realizing this cost model didn’t make sense for lightweight packages that took up cargo space and reduced the courier’s capacity, they transitioned to billable weight for shipments 16 ounces or greater.

-A common problem that carriers also faced was that shippers didn’t optimize their packaging for small items because they weren’t being charged for their package dimensions.
+A common problem that couriers also faced was that shippers didn’t optimise their packaging for small items because they weren’t being charged for their package dimensions.

-That’s when carriers decided to add the DIM factor (the value used to calculate the dimensional weight of an object) in calculating shipping costs.
-Dimensional weight calculations enable carriers to take into account the package’s weight and its density (amount of space) as well.
+That’s when couriers decided to add the DIM factor (the value used to calculate the dimensional weight of an object) in calculating shipping costs.
+Dimensional weight calculations enable couriers to take into account the package’s weight and its density (amount of space) as well.